 Mt.
-Kailash Tour in Saga Dawa Festival (2024)10 days
+Kailash Tour in Saga Dawa Festival (2025)10 days

 Mt.
-Kailash Tour in Saga Dawa Festival's 10-day itinerary is based on a fixed departure date as this festival lies on a specific date i.e. 23rd May, 2024.
+Kailash Tour in Saga Dawa Festival's 10-day itinerary is based on a fixed departure date as this festival lies on a specific date i.e. 11th June 2025.

 Mt.
 Kailash tour in Saga Dawa Festival 10 days allows you to participate in one of the most important festivals of Tibet (Saga Dawa).
 As the name of the festival, ‘Saga Dawa’ itself means the fourth month, it lies on the fourth month of the Tibetan calendar or Lunisolar calendar.
 This is taken as the most crucial day in Buddhism as on this day; Buddha was born, got enlightened, and died.
 Mt.
 Kailash is the most sacred abode of the Hindus and the Buddhists where the major of the Saga Dawa festival on the full moon day takes place.
 Thousands of pilgrims go for the holy circuit around Mt.
 Kailash, some prefer to release fish in the rivers, birds in the sky, and animals in the open land on this occasion.
 You can also see people placing new flagpoles with thousands of little flags attached.
-Hundreds and thousands of Tibetan people circumambulate around the Barkhor and the Potala Palace on this day.
+Hundreds and thousands of Tibetan people on this day circumambulate around the Barkhor and the Potala Palace.

 Outline Itinerary

-18th May: Day 01: Early morning drive from Kathmandu to Kerung Border 6-7 Hrs - (3750m)
+June 7th Day 01: Early morning drive from Kathmandu to Kerung Border 6-7 Hrs - (3750m)

-19th May: Day 02: Rest for Acclimatization in Kerung
+June 8th: Day 02: Rest for Acclimatization in Kerung

-20th May: Day 03: Drive to Saga (230km – 6 hours) 4400m overnight in the guest house
+June 9th: Day 03: Drive to Saga (230km – 6 hours) 4400m overnight in the guest house

-21st May: Day 04: Drive to Lake Mansarovar (370km – 7 Hours) 4500m overnight in the guest house
+June 10th: Day 04: Drive to Lake Mansarovar (370km – 7 Hours) 4500m overnight in the guest house

-22nd May: Day 05: Attend Saga Dawa Festival at Tarboche.
+June 11th: Day 05: Attend Saga Dawa Festival at Tarboche.
 Overnight in the guest house

-24th May: Day 07: Second day of Kailash Kora, reach at Zuthulpuk (4760m) via Drolma La pass, 5634m.
-(19km – 9 Hours) Overnight in Guest house/Tented Camp
+June 14th: Day 07: Second day of Kailash Kora, reach at Zuthulpuk (4760m) via Drolma La pass, 5634m.
+(19km – 9 Hours) Overnight in Guest house

-25th May: Day 08: Last day of Kailash Kora /End of Kailash Kora.
+June 15th: Day 08: Last day of Kailash Kora /End of Kailash Kora.
 Drive back to Saga (16km walk with 3 hrs and Drive to Darchen then to Saga Overnight at Guest House.

-26th May: Day 09: Drive back from Saga to Kerung Overnight at Guest House
+June 16th: Day 09: Drive back from Saga to Kerung Overnight at Guest House

-27th May: Day10: Drive back to Kathmandu via Kerung (7-8 hrs)
+June 17th: Day10: Drive back to Kathmandu via Kerung (7-8 hrs)

 PRICE INCLUDES